csev/dj4e/assn/paw_details.md

         class BookDetailView(generic.DetailView):
             model = Book

-    Since list and detail views are so common in programming DJango provides us classes for us to reuse/extend.
+    Since list and detail views are so common in programming Django provides us classes for us to reuse/extend.
     This saves us a lot of typing almost the same thing over and over again.

 * You will have to make the `catalog` folder under the `templates` folder